rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### List Comments

-List all comments on an investigation by passing an investigation's RRN as the target value
+This action is used to list all comments on an investigation by passing an investigation's RRN as the target value

 ##### Input